 Prerequisites: PHYS-2514 and MATH-2214 with a grade of "C" or better.
 A continuation of PHYS 2514, providing a calculus-level treatment of electricity, magnetism, alternating current, light and optics.
 Lecture - 3 hours; Laboratory - 3 hours.
-This course is normally offered every semester and summer.
+This course is normally offered in the spring semester.